-(d) make available in accordance with the article 7(1)(b) and article 22.5 of the EU Securitisation Regulation, in any case within fifteen (15) calendar days of the Date of Incorporation, copies of the relevant Transaction Documents and this Prospectus.
+(d) make available in accordance with the article 7(1)(b) and article 22.5 of the EU Securitisation Regulation, in any case within fifteen (15) calendar days of the Incorporation Date, copies of the relevant Transaction Documents and this Prospectus.

-"Transaction Documents" ("Documentos de la Operación") means the Deed of Incorporation of the Fund; Subordinated Loan Agreement, the Reinvestment Agreement, the Management, Placement and Subscription Agreement; the; (iv) the Swap Agreement; the Payment Agency Agreement; and any other documents executed from time to time after the Date of Incorporation in connection with the Fund and designated as such by the relevant parties.
+"Transaction Documents" ("Documentos de la Operación") means the Deed of Incorporation of the Fund; Subordinated Loan Agreement, the Reinvestment Agreement, the Management, Placement and Subscription Agreement; the; (iv) the Swap Agreement; the Payment Agency Agreement; and any other documents executed from time to time after the Incorporation Date in connection with the Fund and designated as such by the relevant parties.